jmn8718/node-youtube-scraper/README.md

 1. run `npm install`
 2. create `.env` file and set the values.
 You can use the `.env.example`.
 3. run `npm start`

+## TODO

+- [ ] remove duplicated before check on db
+- [ ] Handle errors when page take more than 10s to load
+- [ ] Query youtube API to get videos data
+- [ ] Handle crawl results
+- [x] write results to file